The Legend of the Bear and the Stars among the Gitxsan

 Conclusion

-The legend of Sgidang reminds the Gitxsan of the importance of light, guidance, and courage in their lives.
-The stars, illuminating the night sky, are a constant reminder of the bear's heroism and sacred role in their culture.
+The legend of Sgidang reminds the Gitxsan people of the importance of light, guidance, and courage in their lives.
+The stars, illuminating the night sky, are a constant reminder of the bear's heroism and its sacred role in their culture.

 Source: “Gitxsan Stories and Legends”